guerrerocarlos/graphql-lambda/README.md

 ### Server Creation

+Provide the schema (type definitions and resolvers) to the GraphQL Server, together with the `subscriptionsManager`, `connectionManager` and `eventProcessor` defined in `lambda.ts`.

-To take care of managing all graphql subscriptions and API Gateway Websockets Connections, place the following code in a file named `graphql.ts`, :
+Place the following code in a file named `graphql.ts`:

 ```js
 import {